Maureen Charles

 Vermont College of Fine Arts (VCFA)

 A Winter 2019 VCFA grad, I loved every minute of my four semesters at VCFA, including the VCFA Picture Book Intensive and my summer residency in Bath, England.
-Since graduation, I have twice served as a Graduate Assistant during residencies.
+Since graduation, I have served as a Graduate Assistant during three residencies.

 What's my favorite, takeaway from VCFA?
 The community of alumnx and faculty who continue to embrace and uplift me every day.